-Analytics and statistics are not actually favorite subjects and a lot of people avoid talking about them.
+Analytics and statistics are not often favorite subjects, and a lot of people avoid talking about them.
 Still, they can tell you a lot if you understand them and try to get them on your side.

-Having only the basic analytics of your website can give you great insights and let you beat your competition that doesn’t rely on analytics.
-All serious marketers pay attention to data and do regular analytics analyses on which they rely to determine their future steps.
+Having only the basic analytics of your website can give you great insights and help you beat your competition, who might not rely on analytics.
+All serious marketers pay attention to data and do regular analytics analyses to determine their next steps.

-No matter how beautiful, attractive, functional, optimized your website might be, thus providing a great user experience, you will not be able to understand how it is performing unless you get into analytics and data.
+No matter how attractive, functional, or optimized your website might be, thus providing a great user experience, you won’t be able to understand how it’s performing unless you get into analytics and data.
 When you understand website analytics and measure the most important ones, you will be able to do whatever you want with your site and get the results you want, so let’s start.

-One of the most essential metrics that all websites need to be as high as possible is web traffic.
-No matter what kind of site you are running, you will definitely want to have more and more visitors each month, as getting people to visit your site is the first step towards them making an action.
+One of the most essential metrics that needs to be as high as possible on your site is web traffic.
+No matter what kind of site you’re running, you will want to have more visitors every month, as getting people to visit your site is the first step toward them making an action.

-To track this metric, simply use Google Analytics and anyone can do it, it’s really very simple.
-First of all, when you look at web traffic in general, it can indicate whether your site is growing, declining or simply standing in one place.
+You can track this metric with Google Analytics, which is really simple.
+When you look at web traffic in general, it can indicate whether your site is growing, declining, or standing in one place.

-On the other hand, if your traffic is decreasing steadily over time, then it means that your approach is not good and that you need to mix it up and try something new.
+On the other hand, if your traffic is decreasing steadily over time, you need to try something new.
 If not, your site will likely end up without any traffic.

 When looked at generally, web traffic cannot show that much.
-Still, it’s a good place to start and to see the general health of your website.
-However, it’s possible to break down your website traffic into two categories to learn more about your site:
+Still, it’s a good place to start and see the general health of your website.
+You can break down your website traffic into two categories to learn more about your site:

-Traffic is essential for a website to be successful, without it you won’t be able to achieve anything.
+Traffic is essential for a website to be successful; without it, you won’t be able to achieve anything.
 Still, even large amounts of traffic don’t guarantee you anything.
-It only means that you are good at driving people to your site.
-You need to make sure that you have the right people landing on your site.
-This is why you need to analyze your traffic source to make sure that the traffic will be effective for your site.
+It only means that you’re good at driving people to your site.
+You need to make sure you have the right people landing on your site.
+Analyzing your traffic source will help you make sure that the traffic will be effective for your site.

 Measuring web traffic means understanding how many visitors you have coming to you, and knowing the web traffic sources means understanding where the people that end up on your website are coming from.
 You can get these website analytics through Google Analytics as well.